Faithfull Forever

-Faithfull Forever is a studio album by British singer Marianne Faithfull.
-It was released only in the United States.
+Faithfull Forever is the third American studio album by British singer Marianne Faithfull.

 "Some Other Spring", "Lucky Girl" and "I'm the Sky" are unique to this album.
-The rest of the songs had been released as singles or would later be released on Love in a Mist, although the version of "Counting" is a different mix from its European release, and "The First Time Ever I Saw Your Face," with choral overdubs, differs significantly from the one on North Country Maid.
+The rest of the songs had been released as singles or would later be released on her next UK album Love in a Mist, although the version of "Counting" is a different mix from its European release, and "The First Time Ever I Saw Your Face," with choral overdubs, differs significantly from the one on her previous UK album North Country Maid.
 Mike Leander was the arranger; Gus Dudgeon and Vic Smith were the engineers and Jean-Marie Perrier for the photography.